Mom must pay $9K for telling daughter to hit sports opponent

 The mother, Latira Shonty Hunt, was criminally charged last year with one misdemeanor count of contributing to the delinquency of a minor and one misdemeanor count of battery.
 She faced up to a year in jail.

-An Orange County judge allowed Hunt to participate in a diversion program that includes a written apology letter, restitution and anger management classes before she can attend basketball games.
+An Orange County judge allowed Hunt, 44, to participate in a diversion program that includes a written apology letter, restitution and anger management classes before she can attend basketball games.
 She must also stay away from the victim.

 “A grown adult directing a child to use violence against another child on the basketball court is reprehensible,” Orange County District Attorney Todd Spitzer said in a news release.
 “By instructing her own daughter to engage in violence, she is not only responsible for injuring an innocent child as if she punched her with her own fist, but she transformed her own child into someone who is willing to hurt another child.”

+The criminal case will be dismissed if Hunt complies with the diversion program, her attorney, Brett Greenfield, said in a statement.
+The lawyer said Hunt and her daughter took responsibility for their actions.

+“Ms. Hunt and her daughter can now begin to heal,” Greenfield said.
+“Unfortunately this incident opened the social media door for many individuals to make direct statements to Ms. Hunt and her minor daughters.
+These statements were infected with racism, bigotry, threats, humiliation, bullying and more.
+The harm created will last a lifetime.”

-Attorneys for Hunt, 44, and the teenage victim’s family did not immediately respond to requests for comment.
+An attorney for the teenage victim’s family did not immediately respond to requests for comment.

 The basketball game occurred Nov.
 7, 2021, when two club teams played during a tournament in the city of Garden Grove near Los Angeles.